adhil284/housepricemodel/README.md

 ## RESULT:
-Thus a website is designed to train the house price model and to predict the price and is hosted in the URL http://adityajv.student.saveetha.in:8000/.
-GitHub Repo URL is https://github.com/adityajv2310/housepricemodel.
+Thus a website is designed to train the house price model and to predict the price and is hosted in the URL http://adhil.student.saveetha.in:8000/HouseModelTraining/. other URL is https://github.com/adhil284/housepricemodel.